vmeoc/AI-Robot---local-mode/Project.md

 ## 6 · Next steps

 1. Finish `client.py` and test the full LAN round‑trip.
 Improve the voice capture to capture the whole phrase.
-At the moment,
+At the moment, when speaking to the robot, it does not trigger the emission of the request to the server.
+But before, it was the opposite.
+How to make this reliable?
 2. Benchmark latency & tokens/s, tweak Whisper size (tiny → base) if accuracy too low.
 3. Introduce Piper EN/ES or switch to Orca if we need faster TTS.
 4. Add command intents (Rhino) or Ollama function‑calling for robot motion.